 Sylvia Barrett is a rookie teacher at New York's inner-city Calvin Coolidge High: her lit classes are overcrowded, a window is broken, there's no chalk, books arrive late.
-The administration is concerned mainly with forms and rules (there's an up and and a down staircase); bells ring at the wrong time.
+The administration is concerned mainly with forms and rules (there's an up and a down staircase); bells ring at the wrong time.
 Nevertheless, she tries.
 How she handles the chaos and her despair in her first semester makes up the film: a promising student drops out, another sleeps through class, a girl with a crush on a male teacher gets suicidal, and a bright but troublesome student misunderstands Sylvia's reaching out.
 A discussion of Dickens, parents' night, and a mock trial highlight the term.
 Can she make it?
-Written by

 See more »